99sono/docker_builds/development_image/07_docker_hub_image_readme/dockerhub-image-description.md

 ## Overview

-A comprehensive development environment container featuring Java, Node.js, and Python development tools, along with CLI tools for modern software development.
+A comprehensive, multi-layered development environment container featuring Java, Node.js, and Python development tools, along with 7 AI coding agents and CLI tools for modern software development.
+Built using a 4-layer architecture with comprehensive verification testing.
 Designed for use with VS Code's "Attach to Running Container" feature.

 ## What's Included

-*Software versions last verified: 2025.10.15 at 21:31 UTC+2*
+*Software versions last verified: 10/18/2025 at 21:49 UTC+2*

 ### Programming Languages & Runtimes
 - **OpenJDK 21.0.8** with Maven 3.9.6